vippsas/vipps-partner-api/README.md

    This requires BankID login to portal.vipps.no, as there are regulatory requirements that complicate making an API for this.
 Our opinion is that the current signup functionality on portal.vipps.no is simple and "good enough" that this functionality can have a lower priority.

+**Important:** The properties of `Merchant`, `Sale unit`, `Person` _and other data objects_ will change.
+They depend on the underlying data model in Vipps.
+Think of the current ones as a mix between placeholders and examples.

 ----------